MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### You receive the following error message: "Could not retrieve EMIE site list."

 You might see this error on the *edge://compat/enterprise* page indicating that the site list download failed.
-This could be due to a syntax error in the Site list XML file.
+This error could be caused by a syntax error in the Site list XML file.

 ### You receive the following error message “Error: 'This form cannot be opened in a web browser.
 To open this form, use Microsoft InfoPath'”

 Certain applications may require you to run the web page in IE mode.
-You can use the of IE mode feature in  Microsoft Edge.
+You can use the IE mode feature in  Microsoft Edge.

 You can force a website to load in IE 11 by either configuring IE mode policies or use the reload in IE mode feature.